 On keto, you'll spend more time:

-The Cleveland Clinic recommends whole-food keto meals over processed options.
+The Cleveland Clinic emphasizes eating real, whole, fresh foods on keto over processed options 3.
 Having the right tools helps you stick to that without making it a chore.

 Essential Keto Kitchen Tools (Checklist)